What Happened at HELIO in 9 Days?

 Sharpen transferable skills that matter

-Within the span of 9 field immersion days participants will be trained on the principals of Human Centered Design, innovation, facilitation, and project design.
-The week culminates with a with a final 'pitch' in teams that can be implemented in the real world.
+Within the span of 9 field immersion days participants were trained on the principals of Human-Centered Design, innovation, facilitation, and project design.
+The week culminated with a with a final 'pitch' in teams that could be implemented in the real world.

 DYNAMIC CULTURAL EXCHANGE